Defining pharmaceutical waste

 Segregating waste

 There is a requirement to segregate pharmaceutical waste into hazardous and non-hazardous waste.
-Where it is unsafe or not possible to do so, it should be consigned as mixed hazardous and non-hazardous waste medicines and the relevant European Waste Catalogue (EWC) codes for each type of waste included on the consignment note.
+Where it is unsafe or not possible to do so, it should be consigned as mixed hazardous and non-hazardous waste medicines.
+The relevant European Waste Catalogue (EWC) codes (available from the Environment Agency) for each type of waste should be included on the consignment note.

-There is usually no requirement to segregate different types of formulations e.g. tablets from liquids.
+There is usually no requirement to segregate different types of formulations, for example tablets from liquids.
 Some waste contractors will require that medicines in aerosol form must be segregated.
 If this is not done, the presence of aerosols must be identified on the accompanying waste documentation.

 Disposal containers